Quality in Student Information and Support

 For details of the format and mandatory content included in Programme Handbooks, see QA44 Programme Handbooks and Programme Specifications.

 These documents provide a definitive, cohort-based, description of a programme of study.
 They are updated annually.

 For details of the format and mandatory content included in programme specifications, see QA44 Programme Handbooks and Programme Specifications.

 If you are a student and require a copy of your Programme Handbook or Programme Specification, please contact your Department.

 The information and support provided to Doctoral students is detailed in QA7 Research Degrees.

-In addition to the other Code of Practice statements listed above, QA31 Recruitment and Support of International Students details further guidance and support expectations in relation to international students.
+In addition to the other Code of Practice statements listed above, QA31 Support of International Students details further guidance and support expectations in relation to international students.

 Placement support and guidance